LeapPad

-LeapPad is a range of tablet computers developed for children.
-Various models of the LeapPad have been developed since 1999.
+The LeapPad is a range of tablet computers developed for children, specifically of the ages 3-9.
+Various models of the LeapPad have been developed by LeapFrog Enterprises since 1999.

 Development history

 The device, resembling a talking book, took 3 years to develop and was introduced to the market in 1999.
-In 2001 (sales $160 million) and 2002 it was the best-selling toy in specialty stores.
+In 2001 (sales $160 million) and 2002 it was the best-selling toy in speciality stores.
 Sales in 2003 reached $680 million and were only eclipsed by sales of the book and cartridge add-ons.
 LeapStart is in red, Leap 1 is in orange, Leap 2 is in blue, and Leap 3 is in green.

-LeapPad was invented by Jim Marggraff and developed by a team from Explore Technologies, Inc., which was founded by Marggraff and acquired by LeapFrog in July 1998.
+LeapPad was invented by Jim Marggraff and developed by a team from Explore Technologies, Inc., which was founded by Marggraff and was acquired by LeapFrog in July 1998.
 It uses the same patented "NearTouch" technology developed for the Explore Technologies Odyssey Atlasphere.
 Investigation and development was started in December 1997.

+Throughout the years, the LeapPad began getting more advanced and more similar to that of an iPad.
+The LeapPad Explorer sub-series of tablet-computers were the first LeapPads to introduce a touch capacitive display to the lineup.

 Models

 Various models of the LeapPad were developed between its launch in 1999 and 2020: